0x5AD/ebpf_openssl_tracer/README.md

 # Openssl Tracer: a TLS protocol tracer based on eBPF

 ## Dependencies:
-To use this tool, you will need to install a recent version of python3 and to follow the installation steps of the [bcc toolkit](https://github.com/iovisor/bcc/).
+To use this tool, you will need to install a recent version of python3 and follow the installation steps of the [bcc toolkit](https://github.com/iovisor/bcc/).

 ## Usage:
-Once you have downloaded the openssltracer.py script, you just need to run it with the Python 3 interpreter as a superuser to use the tool.
+Once you have downloaded the openssltracer.py script, you just need to run it with a Python 3 interpreter as a superuser to use the tool.
 ```
 sudo python3 openssltrace.py
 OR